Skip to Content

 Short taper haircut

-Short tapers are generally 1in of hair and lower that tapers down toward the ear.
+Short tapers are generally 1 inch of hair or shorter, tapering down toward the ear.
 This style is perfect for those who aren’t interested in leaving a substantial amount of hair at the top.

 Long Tapers